 Released in October 1973, Atari’s fourth arcade videogame Gotcha was an attempt to further diversify the company and put some innovative distance between itself and its competitors.
 At the time, the one thing that Atari hadn’t accounted for were the dozens of clones of its first mass-produced arcade game – the seminal Pong.

 Pong had taken the coin operated industry by storm, and this of course attracted the attention of other manufacturers, who very quickly produced their own version of Atari’s huge hit.
 So much so, that in all likelihood, you were more likely to come across one of these Pong clones in a bar or arcade, than Atari’s groundbreaking original.
-Allied Leisure, Nutting Associates, Midway and Allied Leisure to name a few, all swiftly flooded the market with their own versions of the bat and paddle ball game.
+Allied Leisure, Nutting Associates and Midway to name a few, all swiftly flooded the market with their own versions of the bat and paddle ball game.

 Space Race was Atari’s second game, and despite being arguably the world’s first arcade racing game, it was met with a lukewarm response from the public who were still feasting on the thousands of Pong games to be found out in the wild.
 Reverting back to their roots, Pong Doubles came next from Atari, which was not much more than a four player version of their original Pong game.